 Bio-oil is a liquid oil mixture designed to soften and protect skin.
 It cannot remove pearly penile papules in any way, shape or form, though your penis will be very moisturised and protected.
 This oil could be useful if you have dry skin, but it cannot remove pearly penile papules.

 Oh honey, this won’t work!
-Honey has no properties whatsoever that would remove pearly penile papules.
+Honey has no properties whatsoever for removal of PPP.
 What’s more, honey you buy at the supermarket is pasteurised, meaning it is heated to high temperatures and any properties besides sweetness it may have previously had are gone.
 Luckily, pearly penile papules are not an infection, so it doesn’t matter if honey you apply to your penis – for another reason – is pasteurised or not.
+Honey is not a treatment of PPP.

 Calamine lotion cannot remove pearly penile papules, as it does not contain any properties that can remove skin.
-Typically used for insect bites, calamine lotion is great for many applications, but a very poor candidate for pearly penile papule removal.
+Typically used for insect bites, calamine lotion is great for many applications, but a very poor candidate for removal of PPP.

 Oatmeal is known to be soothing, so unless you have an irritation on your penis, it won’t work for pearly penile papule removal.